 Experiment Pathogenic Staphylococci of the Nose?
-Molecular Diagnostics and Importance of Antibiotic Resistances Advisor Prof. Dr. Brigitte Berger-Bächi, bberger@immv.unizh.ch , Institute for Medical Microbiology, University of Zürich, Gloriastrasse 32, 8028 Zürich, Tel 01 634'26'50 Fax 01 634'49'06 Reading Chapters in BBOM 9 th : 3.7, 18.7, 18.8, 18.12 , 19.2, 21.1, 21.3 , , 22.7, 22.8 BBOM 9 th : Madigan M.T., J.M.
-Martinko and J. Parker: "Brock - Biology of Microorganisms", 9 th Edition, Prentice Hall, 1999.
-Corresponding chapters in the10 th Edition: 4-8, 20.7, 20.8, 20.12 , 21.2, 24.1, 24.3, 25.7, 25.8 Objectives To determine antibiotic resistance in an important human pathogen.
-To demonstrate the induction of the penicillin-binding protein PBP2a and methicillin resistance.
+Molecular Diagnostics and Importance of Antibiotic Resistances Advisor Prof. Dr. Brigitte Berger-Bächi, bberger@immv.unizh.ch, Department of Medical Microbiology, University of Zürich, Gloriastrasse 32, 8006 Zürich, Tel 044 634'26'50 Fax 044 634'49'06 Reading Corresponding chapters BBOM (Madigan M.T., J.M.
+Martinko and J. Parker: "Brock - Biology of Microorganisms", 10 th Edition 2003, Prentice Hall.): 4-8, 20.6, 20.7, 20.8, 20.9, 20.12, 24.3, 24.4, 25.7, 25.8, 26.9 Objectives To determine antibiotic resistance in an important human pathogen.
+To demonstrate the induction of the penicillin-binding protein PBP2a, penicillinase and methicillin resistance.
 Identification of antibiotic resistance mechanisms in clinical isolates.
 Background Staphylococcus aureus is a normal, permanent or transient inhabitant of skin and mucous membranes in 10 to 30 % of healthy people.
 S. aureus has though, a pathogenic potential, and can produce toxins and virulence factors, causing superficial infections, food poisoning, and more serious diseases, such as endocarditis, osteomyelitis, bacteriaemia, and toxic shock.
 Staphylococci have the ability to develop relatively easily resistance to antibiotics, either by mutation or by acquisition of resistance determinants.
 Especially methicillin-resistant staphylococci are feared, because, besides their intrinsic resistance to all beta-lactams and derivatives, they have the tendency to acquire resistances to multiple additional, not related antibiotics.
 Due to the high antibiotic use and pressure in hospitals, some strains of S. aureus have become resistant to almost all commonly used antibiotics.
 It is therefore of importance to determine if an S. aureus isolate from a patient carries the methicillin resistance determinant, in order to take special precautions to prevent the spread of a potential methicillin-resistant S. aureus (MRSA) to other patients.
-Methicillin was the first semi synthetic penicillinase-resistant beta-lactam.
-Staphylococci that are resistant to methicillin are also resistant to penicillin and to all other penicillinase-resistant derivatives of beta-lactams, including cephalosporins and carbapenems.
+Methicillin was the first semi synthetic penicillinase-resistant betalactam.
+Staphylococci that are resistant to methicillin are also resistant to penicillin and to all other penicillinase-resistant derivatives of betalactams, including cephalosporins and carbapenems.
 The resistance is intrinsic; this means that the antibiotic is not destroyed, but that it has no effect any more on the methicillin-resistant S. aureus.
-Resistance is due to the acquisition of the mecA gene, which codes for an additional penicillin-binding protein, called PBP2a.
+Resistance is due to the acquisition of the mecA gene, which codes for an additional penicillinbinding protein, called PBP2a.
 This PBP2a has a much lower affinity to beta-lactams than the cells own PBPs, and still functions at concentrations of methicillin, which inactivate the normal PBPs.
-PBPs catalyze the crosslinking of the peptide moiety of the peptidoglycan.
-Beta-lactams inhibit the transpeptidase activity of the PBPs and thus the crosslinking of t
+PBPs catalyze the crosslinking of the peptid moiety of the PBPs and thus the crosslinking of the peptidase activity of the PBPs and thus the crosslinking of the cell wal top: beta-lactam structure bottom: D-Ala-D-Ala structure